-4.1 It shall be the general policy that all orders for treatments shall be in writing and signed by the Physician.
-It is recognized that verbal orders are occasionally necessary and appropriate, but such orders must be dictated by the Physician or appropriately credentialed advance practice nurse or physician's assistant to a registered nurse, licensed practical nurse, pharmacist, physical therapist, occupational therapist, registered dietitian, registered radiology technologist, certified respiratory care technologist, or speech pathologist and signed by the Physician at his/her earliest opportunity, but in no event greater than 48 hours later than the verbal order was given (with the exception of verbal orders for restraint for violent behavior which must be co-signed within 24 hours of the verbal order being given).
+4.1 All orders for treatments shall be entered by the Physician.
+It is recognized that verbal orders are occasionally necessary and appropriate, but such orders must be dictated by the Physician or appropriately credentialed advance practice nurse or physician's assistant to a registered nurse, licensed practical nurse, pharmacist, physical therapist, occupational therapist, registered dietitian, registered radiology technologist, certified respiratory care technologist, or speech pathologist and signed by the Physician within 48 hours of when the verbal order was given (verbal orders for restraint must be documented and signed within 24 hours of the verbal order being given).
 If the practitioner who placed the verbal order is not available to authenticate the verbal order within the 48 hours then it is acceptable for another practitioner who is responsible for the patient's care to authenticate the verbal order for the ordering practitioner.